keboola/connection-docs/extractors/zendesk/index.md

 * TOC
 {:toc}

-This extractor helps you extract data from [Zendesk](link https://www.zendesk.com/).
+This extractor fetches data from [Zendesk](link https://www.zendesk.com/).

-## Configuring Extractor
+### Configuring Extractor
-Before you start, have a working Zendesk account and get a API Token.
+Before you start, have a working Zendesk account and get an API Token.

 #### Create New Application API Token